By Darlene Stott

 Even though dogs’ natural body temperature is higher than humans, just like you and me, dogs can and will get cold if left in frigid weather for long periods of time.
-The curiosity surrounding a dog’s ability to maintain core body temperature may only heighten when considering northern breeds, such as Siberian huskies and Bernese Mountain dogs.
+The curiosity surrounding a dog’s ability to maintain core body temperature may only heighten when considering northern dog breeds, such as Siberian Huskies and Bernese Mountain Dogs.
 These dogs are bred to withstand freezing temperatures, even to be exposed to them for hours on end, or days when considering dog sledding.

-Your dog, despite his or her thick-padded, heat-insulating paws and double coat, will exhibit signs of low body temperature in similar ways as humans.
-Most noticeably, dogs will shiver, the body’s way to attempting to warm itself.
+Your dog, despite their thick-padded, heat-insulating paws and double coat, will exhibit signs of low body temperature in similar ways as humans.
+Most noticeably, dogs will shiver, the body’s way of attempting to get warm.
 In addition to shivering, there are a few other signs you can look for if you’re worried your dog is cold, such as:

-When the dog’s coat becomes matted with water, it loses many of its heat-insulating qualities.
+When your dog’s coat becomes matted with water, it loses many of its heat-insulating qualities.
 Always be sure to dry off your dog after bath time as thoroughly as possible.
-You can consider employing a blow-dryer if towels can’t get the job done adequately enough.
+You can consider employing a blow-dryer (always used on low heat) if towels can’t get the job done adequately enough.

 However, if you find that your dog is cold often, it could be a sign of poor circulation, which could be a less-known symptom of a heart condition.
 Additionally, if a dog is left outside in extreme temperatures for long durations, check for signs of hypothermia.